 Thank you so much – that’s incredible.

-Alternatively, you can express your interest in supporting us by calling our Supporter Contact team on 01460238000 or emailing them at firstname.lastname@example.org and the team will be able to highlight different ways you can support our work.
+Alternatively, you can call our Supporter Contact team on 01460238000 or express your interest in supporting us by emailing firstname.lastname@example.org and the team will be able to highlight different ways you can support our work.

 We are returning to F2F fundraising in accordance with the guidance of the Institute of Fundraising and the Fundraising Regulator, which outlines how to safely return in a Covid-secure way.